santogioia-scandit/data-capture-documentation/versioned_docs/version-6.28.1/sdks/web/add-sdk.md

 You need to add the `scandit-web-datacapture-core` package, which contains the shared functionality used by the other data capture packages.

+If you’re using `barcodecapture`-related functionalities, make sure to also add the:
+- `scandit-web-datacapture-barcode` package, and/or
+- `scandit-web-datacapture-parser`

-If you’re using `barcodecapture`-related functionalities, make sure to also add the `scandit-web-datacapture-barcode` package.
-In addition you need a add `scandit-web-datacapture-id` - the [ScanditIdCapture API](https://docs.scandit.com/data-capture-sdk/web/id-capture/overview.html) - if you want to scan personal identification documents, such as identity cards, passports or visas.
+In addition, you need to add `scandit-web-datacapture-id` if you want to scan personal identification documents, such as identity cards, passports or visas.
+See the [ID Capture documentation](/sdks/web/id-capture/get-started.md) to learn more.

 :::note
 You can safely remove _barcode_ or _id_ dependencies if you are not going to use their features.